keygen-sh/keygen-relay/SPEC.md

 ### `PUT /v1/nodes/:node_id`

 Claim a license from the relay server for a node, blocking others from claiming it.
-The TTL for the claim respects the license file's TTL.
 This is an atomic operation.

 Accepts a `node_id`, where `node_id` is some fingerprint identifying the node.